devtron-labs/tutorials/content/docs/Reference/Global Configurations/User Access/_index.md

 ### **4. Edit User Permissions**

-You can edit the user permissions, by clicking on the downward arrow
+You can edit the user permissions, by clicking on the downward arrow.

 &nbsp;&nbsp;